wealthsimple/eventsimple/README.md

 This is because executing writes to other data stores, e.g API call or writes to kafka/sqs, will result in the transaction being non-deterministic.

 #### Async Reactors
 Async reactors are executed via Sidekiq.
-Eventable implements checks to enforce reliable eventually consistent behaviour.
+Eventsimple implements checks to enforce reliable eventually consistent behaviour.

 Use Async reactors to kick off async workflows or writes to external data sources as a side effect of model updates.